scieloorg/cited-references/README.md

 The script will collect all the documents (pids in the list `new-pids-from-2019-06-01.csv`) from the remote database SciELO and insert them into the local database (`refSciELO_001`).

-## Analyze Document

-Analyzes Documents with regard to several attributes.
-It acts in the documents database.

 ## Create references database ref_scielo

 Creates the references database named ref_scielo.
 The script receives as data input the name of the documents database.
 A new database (in the local MongoDB) will be created where each _id is `'_'.join([pid, citation_index_number])` and each value is the citation's content of the documents database.
 The ref_scielo's collections will be the same as of the documents' database.